JStoresund/notes-V25/nettverk/_nettverk.md

       - Summary links for IP in other areas
       - External links that describe external IP networks
   - Area border routers (ABR)
-    - Interface in two or mrore areas of which one is area 0
+    - Interface in two or more areas of which one is area 0
     - OSPF process per area
     - Virtual links
     - Topology information